robin-rondeau/OutlookJunkCleaner/README.md

 # from the repo root
 dotnet restore
 dotnet build -c Release
+dotnet test                    # runs the xUnit suite under tests/OutlookJunkTests
 ```

+The test suite covers the prompt-injection security boundary (EmailSanitizer, Spotlighter,
+ReasonHygiene, ReasonValidator).
+It runs in-process and needs no auth or Graph access — gate
+on it for any change to those components.

 For deployment, publish self-contained `win-x64` so the always-on machine doesn't need a
 .NET runtime install: